sciencegenome/sciencegenome/README.md

 **Employment: Bioinformatics | Deep Learning | System Administration**
 - 2024-: **Universitat Potsdam,Germany, not associated with any group at present and self-learnt GO, RUST, benchmarked PacBioHifi and coded Python, GO, RUST.**
-- 2021-2023: Machine and Deep learning, Devops and self-learnt Python, Web and Application development.
+- 2021-2023: Machine and Deep learning, DevOPS and self-learnt Python, Web and Application development.
 - 2020-2021: Finnish Museum of Natural History, Finland.
 I completed genome assembly, annotations, markers genes, ITS, and phylogenomics of over 500 fungal species using NextSeq.
 - 2017-2021: Finnish Museum of Natural History, Finland, where I completed pacbio sequencing, assembly, annotations, organelle genomes and evolutionary/phylogenomic/comparative genomics approaches of lower plants *Coleochaete orbicularis*, *Blasia pusilla*, *Chaetospiridium orbicularis*, *Polytrichum commune*, *Mallomonas*, and *Cryptomonas*.
 Additionally, I worked for collaboration with Edinburgh UK, to analyse the PAFTOL species and the chloroplast genomes of the *Ambrosia* clade from Norway.
 - 2016-2017: University of Connecticut, USA, where I analyzed the Douglas fir genome from genome annotation to the phylogenomics.